q-viper/SmogDetection-1/PROJECT README.md

 Custom CNN model is used here.
 Complete summary of model architecture is given below:
 <img src = 'https://github.com/q-viper/SmogDetection/blob/master/Smog4000/Assets/model.JPG'>
 <br/>
-The Sequential model have 3 blocks of CNN layers and one final linear layer.
+The Sequential model has 3 blocks of CNN layers and one final linear layer.
 In each CNN block we have:
 * Convolution layers of same out filters(32, 32, 64, 64, 128, 128)
 * Filter shape: (3, 3)
 * Activation Function: relu(Rectified Linear Unit)